- posted by:

 Him: It’s nice to see Christians doing the lords work

 We all know atheists can be good without god and the ability to do good deeds isn’t defined by the community you affiliate yourself with, so affiliating yourself with religion or being religious doesn’t automatically make a person decent or moral or have the ability to do a good helpful deed.
-Indeed I have argued in this post that if a religious person only does a good thing because their god wants them to – they aren’t doing a good deed, they are following an instruction.
+Indeed I have argued in this post that if a religious person only does a good thing because their god wants them to – they aren’t doing a good deed, they’re following an instruction.

 The whole incident got me thinking, does religion have the capacity to make a person lazy and lack empathy?
 The answer is a no-brainer.
 Yes.
 (Fortanetly not every religious person is a jerk like the guy above).

 Time and time again theists have made the assumption that atheists cannot be good with god.
 That without god, there would be no morality and no ability to determine right from wrong.
 I’ve countered this argument many times with reference to an atheist ability to self police, our ability to feel empathy for other things and the mantra “Treat others how you would like to be treated” which determines our moral compass.
-As Richard Dawkins points out “Morality isn’t found in the bible, it is our own moral compass that determines which parts of the bible to ignore”.
-If it were true that the only way to be moral was through following the bible, stoning non-virgins would be common place and gays will be stoned.
+As Richard Dawkins points out “Morality isn’t found in the bible, it is our own moral compass that determines which parts of the bible to ignore“.
+If it were true that the only way to be moral was through following the bible, stoning non-virgins would be common place.

 What really annoys me is the misconception of religious people automatically being good combined with religious practices that encourage religious people to be lazy.
 Prayer for example.
 Prayer is the laziest invention that I have found.
 Why do something proactive and help someone when you can just pray for them in your head?
 It takes the responsibility off you and places it onto your god to do something to help the person in need while making you feel good about doing nothing at all.